EXPERIENCED INTELLECTUAL PROPERTY AND BUSINESS LITIGATION

 A claim of civil theft is stated under Colorado law when a person knowingly obtains or exercises control over anything of value of another without authorization, or by threat or deception, and: (a) intends to deprive the other person permanently of the use or benefit of the thing of value; or (b) knowingly uses, conceals, or abandons the thing of value in such manner as to deprive the other person permanently of its use or benefit; or (c) uses, conceals, or abandons the thing of value intending that such use, concealment, or abandonment will deprive the other person permanently of its use and benefit; or (d) demands any consideration to which he is not legally entitled as a condition of restoring the thing of value to the other person.”
 See Colorado Revised Statutes § 18-4-401.

-If you need representation in a matter involving civil claims of fraud, misrepresentation or civil theft, please give us a call to discuss your case at (303) 665-9845, or send an e-mail to [email protected] with a detailed description of your issue.
+If you need representation in a matter involving civil claims of fraud, misrepresentation or civil theft, please give us a call to discuss your case at (303) 665-9845, or e-mail us with a detailed description of your issue.